Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 35 - Authentication and Security - Handling Credentials & Designing a Secure Login/35.10 Finish the app - let users submit secrets/README.md

 - Dynamically render user-specific content.

 Consider applying these authentication and data management techniques to your own projects to deepen your understanding.

+## Key Takeaways

+- Added a new `secret` column to the users table to store user-submitted secrets.
+- Implemented authentication checks to restrict access to the secret submission page.
+- Created GET and POST routes to display the submission form and handle secret submissions.
+- Updated the secrets page to dynamically display the user's secret from the database.